George Washington

 “The preservation of the sacred fire of liberty, and the destiny of the republican model of government, are justly considered as deeply, perhaps as finally, staked on the experiment entrusted to the hands of the American people.”

-George Washington stands at the center of the American founding—its indispensable leader and its most disciplined architect of power in restraint.
+George Washington stands as the founding generation’s indispensable leader and its most disciplined architect of power in restraint.
 Born into the Virginia planter class and shaped by frontier experience and war, he did not create the ideas of the Revolution.
 He made them work.
 His life’s work was the steady application of judgment, endurance, and self-command to turn a fragile rebellion into a durable republic.

 George Washington was born on February 22, 1732, at his father’s plantation on Pope’s Creek in Westmoreland County, Virginia.
 He grew up in a world where land, reputation, and self-command defined a man’s standing.
 His father, Augustine Washington, died when George was eleven.
 The loss forced early responsibility.
 His mother, Mary Ball Washington, was strict and demanding.
 She expected discipline and restraint.
 These traits stayed with him for life.

-Washington lacked the formal education of many peers.
+Washington lacked formal education.
 He built himself through experience.
 As a teenager, he trained as a surveyor and worked the Virginia frontier.
 He learned to read land, manage risk, and deal with men under uncertain conditions.
 His half-brother Lawrence shaped his ambitions and introduced him to the Fairfax family.
 Thomas Fairfax became a key patron, giving Washington opportunity and early exposure to large-scale leadership.

 Washington’s military career began in the French and Indian War.
 In 1754, he led a small force into the Ohio Valley and helped ignite the wider conflict.
 At Fort Necessity, he faced defeat and learned the limits of inexperience.
 In 1755, he served under General Edward Braddock.
 At the Battle of the Monongahela, Braddock’s army collapsed.
 Washington rode through heavy fire, rallied troops, and helped organize a retreat.
 His composure marked him as a leader.